Introduction

 let flag: bool = config.get_value_or_default("Enabled").unwrap();

-println!("Number = {}", number);
+println!("Number = {number}");

-println!("Flag = {}", flag);
+println!("Flag = {flag}");

 }

-In the preceding code, if NumberKey isn't found in the configuration, the default value of 99 is used.
-If Enabled isn't found in the configuration, it will default to false, which is the Default::default() for bool.
+In the preceding code, if NumberKey isn’t found in the configuration, the default value of 99 is used.
+If Enabled

-Section, Children, and Exists
+Section, Sections, and Exists

 For the examples that follow, consider the following MySubsection.json file: